Power Glove: In popular culture

 The Power Glove is featured in the 1989 film The Wizard, wielded by antagonist Lucas Barton (Jackey Vinson), who infamously declares, "I love the Power Glove – it's so bad."
 In 2013, a documentary titled The Power of Glove was put into development.
 The film was released in 2019.
-The Power Glove was featured in the 2021 movie 8-Bit Christmas, and New York Times writer Calum Marsh describes the Power Glove's "awfulness" as what "sets the [film's] plot in motion".
+The Power Glove is featured in the 2021 movie 8-Bit Christmas, and New York Times writer Calum Marsh describes the Power Glove's "awfulness" as what "sets the [film's] plot in motion".

-The Power Glove is an important accessory for the character Hackerman in the YouTube releases featurette Kung Fury and its planned feature length sequel.
+The Power Glove is an important accessory for the character Hackerman in the YouTube releases featurette Kung Fury and its planned feature length sequel Kung Fury 2.

+The Power Glove is referenced in Andy Weir's sci-fi novel Project Hail Mary.

+The Power Glove is also referenced in Freddy's Dead: The Final Nightmare, the sixth film in the Nightmare on Elm Street series.

+A parody of The Power Glove, called The Maximum Glove, is featured in "Video Game Wizards", the nineteenth episode of the third season of Cartoon Network's Regular Show.

+A parody of The Power Glove, called the Retroglove, appears in the 2013 video game Infilitrating the Airship, and subsequently re-appears in the series' 2020 remaster, The Henry Stickmin Collection.